Rainymood/rainymood.github.io/_posts/2017-03-14-how-to-memorise-pi.md

     65 => "jl" => "jelly"

 65, jelly.
 65, jelly.
 65, jelly.
-Okay we had a beatle on a little pasta inside a pan.
+Okay we had a beetle on a little pasta inside a pan.
 Instead of the pan being on the stove, imagine the pan standing on top of a jar of jelly, which means 65.
-Beatle (14) on a pasta (15) inside a pan (92) on top of a jar of jelly (65).
+Beetle (14) on a pasta (15) inside a pan (92) on top of a jar of jelly (65).

 The last pair (9th and 10th decimals) is 35.
 This translates to "ml".
 I leave